ray-project/ray/doc/source/cluster/configure-manage-dashboard.md

 When you start a single-node Ray cluster on your laptop, you can access the dashboard through a URL printed when Ray is initialized (the default URL is `http://localhost:8265`).

-When you start a remote Ray cluster via the {ref}`VM cluster launcher <vm-cluster-quick-start>`, {ref}`KubeRay operator <kuberay-quickstart>` or manual configuration, Ray Dashboard will be launched on the head node but the dashboard port may not be publicly exposed.
-Additional setup is needed if you want to access the Ray Dashboard from outside the head node.
+When you start a remote Ray cluster with the {ref}`VM cluster launcher <vm-cluster-quick-start>`, {ref}`KubeRay operator <kuberay-quickstart>`, or manual configuration, the Ray Dashboard launches on the head node but the dashboard port may not be publicly exposed.
+You need an additional setup to access the Ray Dashboard from outside the head node.

 ::::{tab-set}

 :::{tab-item} VM Cluster Launcher
 **Port forwarding** <br/>
-You can securely port-forward local traffic to the dashboard via the ``ray dashboard`` command.
+You can securely port-forward local traffic to the dashboard with the ``ray dashboard`` command.

 ```shell
 $ ray dashboard [-p <port, 8265 by default>] <cluster config file>
 ```

-The dashboard is now be visible at ``http://localhost:8265``.
+The dashboard is now visible at ``http://localhost:8265``.
 :::

-:::{tab-item} Kuberay
+:::{tab-item} KubeRay

 The KubeRay operator makes the dashboard available via a Service targeting the Ray head pod, named ``<RayCluster name>-head-svc``.
-You can access the dashboard from within the Kubernetes cluster at ``http://<RayCluster name>-head-svc:8265``.
+Access the dashboard from within the Kubernetes cluster at ``http://<RayCluster name>-head-svc:8265``.

 **Add Ingress rule**